neondatabase/website/content/docs/introduction/support.md

 ### Neon Discord Server

+{<Admonition type="note">
-The [Neon Discord Server](https://discord.gg/92vNTzKDGp) is available to all Neon users **but is not an official Neon Support channel**.
-If you are a paid plan user and require assistance from the Neon Support team, please open a support ticket, as described in [Standard support](#standard-support).
+The [Neon Discord Server](https://discord.gg/92vNTzKDGp) is not an official Neon Support channel.
+</Admonition>}

-where you can ask questions or see what others are doing with Neon.
-You will find Neon users and members of the Neon team actively engaged in our Discord Server.
+All Neon users have access to the [Neon Discord Server](https://discord.gg/92vNTzKDGp), where you can ask questions or see what others are doing with Neon.
+You will find Neon users and members of the Neon team actively engaged.

 ### Neon AI Chat